kyoukel/GifTastic/README.md

 # GifTastic

-Overview
+## Overview:

-    In this assignment, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
-To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.
+> Use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+Finish by calling the `GIPHY API` and using JavaScript and jQuery to change the HTML of your site.

-Before You Begin
+## Before You Begin:

 Hit the GIPHY API.

-        Fool around with the GIPHY API.
+    > Fool around with the GIPHY API.
 Giphy API.
 Be sure to read about these GIPHY parameters (hint, hint):
-           - q
+    > - q
-           - limit
+    > - limit
-           - rating
+    >  - rating

-    Like many APIs, GIPHY requires developers to use a key to access their API data.
-To use the GIPHY API, you'll need a GIPHY account (don't worry, it's free!) and then obtain an API Key by creating an app.
+* Like many `APIs`, `GIPHY` requires developers to use a `key` to **access their API data**.
+* To use the GIPHY API, you'll **need a GIPHY account** (don't worry, it's free!) and then `obtain an API Key by creating an app`.

-    Make sure you switch the protocol in the query URL from http to https, or the app may not work properly when deployed to
+> Make sure you **switch the protocol in the query URL from http to https**, or the app may not work properly when deployed to `Github Pages`.

-    Github Pages.

-    Watch the demo video

-    You should have a high-level understanding of how this assignment works before attempting to code it.

-INSTRUCTIONS:
+## Site Functionality

-    Before you can make any part of our site work, you need to create an array of strings, each one related to a topic that interests you.
-Save it to a variable called topics.
+   - [x] Create an array of strings, each one related to a topic that interests you

-    We chose animals for our theme, but you can make a list to your own liking.
-    Your app should take the topics in this array and create buttons in your HTML.
+   - [x] App will take the topics in this array and create buttons in your HTML

-    Try using a loop that appends a button for each string in the array.
+   - [x] Try using a loop that appends a button for each string in the array
-    When the user clicks on a button, the page should grab 10 static, non-animated gif images from the GIPHY API and place them on the page.
+   - [x] When the user clicks on a button, the page should grab 10 static, non-animated gif images from the `GIPHY API` and place them on the page

-    When the user clicks one of the still GIPHY images, the gif should animate.
-If the user clicks the gif again, it should stop playing.
+   - [x] When the user clicks one of the `still GIPHY images`, the gif should `animate`.
+If the user `clicks the gif again`, it should `stop playing`

-    Under every gif, display its rating (PG, G, so on).
+   - [x] Under every gif, display its rating (PG, G, so on).
 This data is provided by the GIPHY API.
-    Only once you get images displaying with button presses should you move on to the next step.
-    Add a form to your page takes the value from a user input box and adds it into your topics array.
-Then make a function call that takes each topic in the array remakes the buttons on the page.
+   - [x] Add a form to your page that takes the value from a user input box and adds it into your topics array
+   - [x] Then make a function call that takes each `topic` in the array and remakes the buttons on the page.

-    Deploy your assignment to Github Pages.
+   - [x] Deploy your assignment to Github Pages.

-    Rejoice!
-You just made something really cool.

-MINIMUM REQUIREMENTS:

-    Attempt to complete homework assignment as described in instructions.
-If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.